We are bringing you some insights into commonly asked questions in payroll as part of our Payroll Peeks 👀 series

 How long must employers maintain pre-leave pension contributions

-Some employers only keep their pre-leave pension contributions in place for the first 39 weeks of maternity leave.
+For maternity leave, some employers only keep their pre-leave pension contributions in place for the first 26 weeks of maternity leave.
 However, ACAS has advised that to mitigate legal proceedings from an employee, employer contributions should continue at the same level for the full 52 weeks of leave, even though the last 13 weeks of leave may be unpaid.
 It is possible that even if you state time limits in your contract, these may not be upheld in court as benefits must remain at the same level for employees on maternity leave and by restricting this, it may be viewed as discriminatory.

 If contacting ACAS directly regarding this, you’ll need to speak with a specialist team advisor rather than their general helpdesk.